vsmith214/practice-foundations-2/02_reject/README.md

 Create the function `reject` that takes two arguments:

-- arr: takes an arrat as its first argument
+- arr: takes an array as its first argument

 - func: takes a function as its second argument